 No. It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 That’s why it’s better to get vaccinated early in the fall, before the flu season really gets under way.

+Yes.
+There is still a possibility you could get the flu even if you got vaccinated.
 The ability of the flu vaccine to protect a person depends on various factors, including the age and health status of the person being vaccinated, and also the similarity or “match” between the viruses used to make the vaccine and those circulating in the community.
 If the viruses in the vaccine and the influenza viruses circulating in the community are closely matched, vaccine effectiveness is higher.
 If they are not closely matched, vaccine effectiveness can be reduced.
+However, it’s important to remember that even when the viruses are not closely matched, the vaccine can still protect many people and prevent flu-related complications.
+Such protection is possible because antibodies made in response to the vaccine can provide some protection (called cross-protection) against different but related influenza viruses.

 Influenza vaccine effectiveness can vary from year to year and among different age and risk groups.
 For more information, visit the CDC's website regarding vaccine effectiveness or specifics about the current flu season.